alexandre-tle/alexandre-tle.github.io/_pages/cv.md

 ======
 * PhD at Sorbonne Université, Speciality in Mathematics, 2025 (expected)
 * M.Eng. at CentraleSupélec, Université Paris-Saclay (France), Major in Control Engineering, 2021
-* M.Eng. at ESME, Major in Mechatronics, 2021
+* M.Eng. at ESME (France), Major in Mechatronics, 2021

 Work experience
 ======